HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Caret Paths

+The FSH syntax provides a level of abstraction over FHIR resources.
+When authors define a Profile, Extension, Logical, or Resource using FSH, they are creating and modifying an instance of an underlying FHIR StructureDefinition.
+Similarly, when authors define a CodeSystem or ValueSet, they are creating and modifying an instance of a FHIR CodeSystem or FHIR ValueSet.
+While the basic FSH syntax maps to the core aspects of each of these FHIR definitional resources, it does not provide a complete mapping to every possible element within them.

-FSH uses the caret (^) symbol to access elements of definitional items corresponding to the current context.
-Caret paths SHALL be accepted in the following FSH items: Profile, Extension, Logical, Resource, ValueSet, and CodeSystem.
-Caret syntax SHALL NOT be used with the following paths, because the order of elements in these paths may vary between implementations:
+In order to address this gap, FSH allows authors to use the caret (`^`) symbol to access elements of definitional resources corresponding to the current item in context.
+Caret paths SHALL be accepted in FSH Profiles, Extensions, Logicals, and Resources to address elements in the underlying FHIR StructureDefinition resource; in FSH Invariants to address elements in the underlying ElementDefinition.constraint; in FSH ValueSets to address elements in the underlying FHIR ValueSet resource; in FSH CodeSystems to address elements in the underlying FHIR CodeSystem resource; and in FSH RuleSets, as long as the RuleSet is inserted in an item that allows caret paths.
+CaretPaths SHALL NOT be used with any other FSH item definition, including Instances, since Instances already directly manipulate FHIR resources.
+In addition, caret syntax SHALL NOT be used with the following paths, because the order of elements in these paths may vary between implementations:

 * `snapshot.element` and `differential.element` in Profile, Extension, Logical, and Resource items
 * `compose.include` and `compose.exclude` in ValueSet items